 To find an internet defamation lawyer near you, contact your local bar association.
 You can also search online for “internet defamation lawyer + [your location]” (e.g. “internet defamation lawyer + Ohio).
 Avvo is another great directory you can use to search for internet defamation attorneys.

 Internet Defamation Fact: In many cases, filing a lawsuit against an anonymous attacker is the only way to obtain their identifying information.
-This is because some internet companies will not turn over private user data without a subpoena or court order.
+This is because some internet companies will not turn over private user data without a subpoena or court order to remove content.
 This can be achieved by filing a ”John Doe” lawsuit.
 After the attacker’s identity is known, you can remove the content they’ve posted, prevent future attacks, and possibly even obtain a monetary reward for damages.

 What Qualifications Do Internet Defamation Lawyers Have?